InternLandMark/LandMark/README.md

 # 🚀 Quickstart
 ## Prerequisites
-You must have a NVIDIA video card with [CUDA](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html) installed on the system.<br>
+You must have a NVIDIA GPU card with [CUDA](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html) installed on the system.
 This library has been tested with single and multiple `A100` GPUs.
 ## Install LandMark
 The LandMark repository files contains configuration files to help you create a proper environment
 ```